oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

 This initial changelog is useful if you plan to recreate the schema from scratch by using `Liquibase` instead of the base scripts.
 Notice that the `HR` schema creation is not included in the changelog.

-The Liquibase changelog is created as a set of xml files:
+The Liquibase changelog is created as a set of xml files.
+Exit from sql prompt and verify the generated xml files(current time stamp)

 ```text
 <copy>cd changes/hr.00000.base</copy>